 Ensure that the profits from your investments are being used to grow your wealth, not pay unnecessary fees.
-Our Term Deposits are free from account setup, monthly account keeping or service fees, so you can invest with confidence.
+Our Term Deposits are free from account setup and monthly account keeping fees, so you can invest with confidence.

 A Term Deposit is a bank account designed for investing money for a set period of time for a pre-defined return.
 The term is the length of time for which your money is locked away.
 Term Deposit accounts can have terms of several months up to several years – at Gateway Bank our Term Deposit accounts are available for terms of 3 months up to 5 years.
 Term Deposits are also referred to as Short Term Deposits, Long Term Deposits, Fixed Term Deposits or Term Deposit accounts.
 Term Deposit accounts typically earn higher interest than other savings accounts as funds generally cannot be accessed early by the account owner without incurring a penalty.
 In some cases a notice period is also required, which means you may not be able to have the funds on the day you ask.
 You can read more about our interest rates for Term Deposits here.